-You can find explanations about these and other policies and procedures in the policy manual.
+You can find explanations about these and other policies and procedures in Current Policies

 Academic expectations at university are quite different from those at high school.
 From juggling deadlines to becoming familiar with a new grading system, your child will have to learn to give first priority to class attendance and studying, while still enjoying the many social and personal benefits of the university experience.
 Quite an adjustment.